 A vast majority of our renewal process is hearing.
 “So then faith cometh by hearing, and hearing by the word of God” (Romans 10:17 KJV).
 The Word is always speaking to us.
 Faith is our trust we place in God, which this scripture is declaring that our faith comes by hearing its truths, but we must listen.
 The intentional purpose of listening is conforming us into the image of God, wherein scripture stresses that we should mirror Him.
 God is the greatest listener.
 It should amaze us when we think of the superior and majestic kind of listener He is.
 Every second of the day He hears and listens to prayers and private conversations from an innumerable count of spirits and voices crying out and aloud for answers, making petitions, interceding, and prayer as we know it.
 Yet He hears us and the only way He doesn’t hear us is when we can regard iniquity in our hearts.
-Repentance through the authority of the blood of Jesus, means Lord please forgive me and take me back.
+Repentance through the authority of the name of Jesus, means Lord please pardon me and restore me through correction for change.

 Deflective listening involves desiring or causing what you hear to rebound, ricochet, to turn aside, cause to turn aside; drive back, keep away, resist, repel, deviate, it is the act or state of deflecting or the state of being repelled by not taking heed or listening intently.
 In other words, you don’t want to hear it.
 Deflective hearing is a symptom of selective listening.
 It is the "they can't be talking to me syndrome."